-Prior to joining Cole Schotz, Bradley practiced as a litigation associate with two firms in New York City.
+Prior to joining Cole Schotz, Bradley practiced as a litigator with two firms in New York City.
 He also served as a law clerk for the Honorable Gregory H. Woods, United States District Judge for the Southern District of New York, and for the Honorable Gabriel W. Gorenstein, United States Magistrate Judge for the Southern District of New York.

 Bradley graduated magna cum laude from New York University School of Law and received his undergraduate degree, cum laude, from Georgetown University.
-During law school, Bradley served as a managing editor on the Journal of Law & Liberty and at graduation, received the Betty Bock Prize for excellence in antitrust law.

 New York University School of Law, J.D., magna cum laude, 2013